 The Chrome password manager is but one of the many password managers available.
 It’s still relatively new and not as feature-rich as other utilities which can do things like automatically change your passwords.

 To see what else is available, be sure to read our comparison of some of the best security-focused password managers.
-And no matter which password manager you use, check out our tips for keeping it organized.
+And no matter which you use, there are plenty of reasons to use a password manager and we can help with tips for keeping it organized.